danperryy/Python-ODB-Scan-Tool/docs/Troubleshooting.md

 # Debug Output

 If python-OBD is not working properly, the first thing you should do is enable debug output.
-The following line enables console printing:
+Add the following line before your connection code to print all of the debug information to your console:

 ```python
 obd.debug.console = True